 When going through training, it’s important to be consistent.
 You might be training a lot of people, but consistency over who is being trained and how, is essential.
 If knowledge is being inconsistently passed around, points can get lost, there’ll be breaks in knowledge and misunderstandings can occur.

 So as long as someone is willing to take the lead, or is put in charge of overseeing and undertaking training, then the learning experience will become far more streamlined as a result.
+Just like learning a new skill, learning how to use new hardware (or software) becomes easier over time and with practice.

 Homework may sound like something only for after school, but if you’re struggling with a particular aspect of a software or training, it doesn’t hurt to practice and take the time to figure out how something works properly.